freemagee/crypt-note/README.md

 # Crypt-Note

-Store and edit encrypted notes in the easy to use Markdown format
+Store and edit ~encrypted~ notes in the easy to use markdown format

 ## Project status

-Currently WIP.
-Do not use.
+**Currently WIP.
+Do not use.**

+The intention of this project is to store notes in the markdown format as encrypted plain text.
+This project does not have a backend currently, so the files are currently stored as unencrypted .md files and served locally from the repo (static/notes).

+Eventually this project will simply be the front-end and make requests to an api for the files.
+No files will be stored on disk.

+I foresee the system having a login.
+The password would be one way hashed.
+That password could then act as the key to encrypt/decrypt the notes.
+I am new to the world of encryption, so I expect this to change.

+### Todo

+- Add ability to create a new note and save it
+- Look at js based encryption

+### Nice to have

+- Move CSS into JSX files

 ## Credit